 Where can people go and get themselves lose on this experience?

 The Funhouse is open 7 days a week and is located right around the corner from the Drake Hotel on Queen West.
 Being in the arts and culture district, the Funhouse is perfect for a date night, family-friendly activity or corporate team event.

 Stay tuned to our team at Mondo Forma as we have so many new projects in the works.
 But for now, rest assured that we are committed to bringing interactive art to the masses.

-Hi Eddie, welcome to VENTS!
+Hi Jenn and welcome to VENTS!
 How have you been?
-Hello!
-I’ve been good.
-I’m just …
+Hey!
+Thanks for having me. …